akshar001/chhavi_esphome_fingerprint/README.md

     • To enroll a fingerprint with a unique template ID

     • Press the "Enroll" button to start the fingerprint enrollment process.
+After pressing the button you need to put your finger on sensor .
+Then remove it after 2 seconds repeat this process for three 	      times for successfull enrollment .

     • Once successfully enrolled, the template ID will be associated with the fingerprint.